ggcity/generative-ai-training/README.md

 **The risk:** AI can be confidently wrong.
 It generates content to be helpful and agreeable, not necessarily to be accurate even if that was your constraint.

+**The requirement:**
-**The requirement:** You must bring your subject matter expertise to judge quality, verify facts, and ensure the output actually solves your intended problem.
+You must bring your subject matter expertise to judge quality, verify facts, and ensure the output actually solves your intended problem.

+If you don't know enough about a topic to spot a wrong answer, either:
+- Learn more with traditional means and/or use AI to boostrap you
+- Go directly to authoritative sources
+- Use AI with extra skepticism

 ### The Evaluation Process